-Just off the coast of Cabo Rojo, is known as The Galapagos of the Caribbean for its astounding variety of marine life and iguanas.
+Isla de Mona, 50 miles off the coast of Cabo Rojo, is known as the Galápagos of the Caribbean thanks to its exotic variety of marine life and iguanas.
 The entire island has been declared a natural reserve and is closed to public access, but its surrounding waters make for spectacular snorkeling and diving.
 Isla de Ratones, near the small town of Joyuda in Cabo Rojo, is a tiny sandbar that also offers excellent snorkeling.

 The Salt Flats